 When growing roses, one glance at the perfect form, good color, large size, strong stems and healthy foliage at a Rose show convinces many visitors that “this grower” really knows how to grow roses.
-Truth is each growers method of caring for their rose plants is as interesting as it is different.
+The truth is each grower’s method of caring for their rose plants is as interesting as it is different.

-In this article you’ll hear from two old time rose growers – E Burke & RC Allen – and how they approach growing these colorful, cherished and loved garden flowers.
-You’ll find they have some things and common but approach things differently.
-Let’s begin with Mr Burke.
+In this article, you’ll hear from two old-time rose growers – E Burke & RC Allen – and how they approach growing these colorful, cherished, and loved garden flowers.
+You’ll find they have some things in common but approach things differently.
+Let’s begin with Mr. Burke.

 Growing Roses: Tips For Blooms And New Rose Plants

 I carefully cover the roots with earth until the hole is almost filled.
 Then I’ll pour in a bucket or two of water.
-When the water drains off, I fill the hole with soil and form a mound the soil 8 inches high around the base of the plant.
-Many rose growers tramp down a half filled hole of soil with their foot.
+When the water drains off, I fill the hole with soil and form a mound of the soil 8″ inches high around the base of the plant.
+Many rose growers tramp down a half-filled hole of soil with their foot.
 I don’t.

 How Much Space Do Growing Roses Need?

-If you want roses to give their best performance don’t start them off by coddling them.
-I prefer to space plants 24 inches apart in rows 30 inches apart.
-However due to limited space my plants enjoy a spacing about 18 inches apart.
+If you want roses to give their best performance, don’t start them off by coddling them.
+I prefer to space plants 24″ inches apart in rows 30″ inches apart.
+However, due to limited space, my plants enjoy a spacing of about 18″ inches apart.

 I must admit this compact planting, together with the shade produced by the trees, does create a high horizon.
 This coaxes the plants upwards to produce somewhat longer flower stems than they would otherwise.